3dcitydb/3dcitydb-docs/source/3dcitydb/schema/module/appearance.rst

 *GeoreferencedTexture*).
 Materials are specified by the attributes X3D_xxx which define its graphic representation.
 Details on using georeferenced textures, such as orientation and reference point, are contained in attributes GT_xxx.
-See chapter 2.2.3 for more information on SURFACE_DATA attributes or the CityGML specification [Gröger et al.
-2012, p.
-33-45] which explains the texture mapping process in detail.
+See :numref:`citydb_appearance_model_chapter` for more information on SURFACE_DATA attributes or the CityGML specification (cf. [GKNH2012]_, p.
+33-45 ) which explains the texture mapping process in detail.

 Raster-based 2D textures are stored in table TEX_IMAGE.
 The name of the corresponding images for example is specified by the attribute